 Graphic communications is a vibrant and growing sector of the economy.
 In North Carolina alone, print-related media activities employ more than 22,000 people in 1,400 establishments.
 This includes packaging design and production, print production of all kinds and cross-media digital marketing.

 Appalachian State University’s Thomas W. Reese Graphic Communications Management Program prepares you for entry-level supervisory and staff positions in graphic communications.
 The Graphic Communications Management (BS) – Cross Media Production degree, in particular, focuses on applying graphic messaging across different channels/platforms such as web, email, print, cover wraps, etc. to communicate to various markets.
 You can also choose the Print / Packaging Production concentration within the program.
 As a student, you’ll be eligible to apply for scholarships in excess of $20,000, and you’ll have the opportunity to participate in Career Connections, the program’s job fair for majors.

 This program is housed in Appalachian’s Department of Art.

 Employment: Students are prepared to enter the workforce in a range of roles upon graduation.
 Employers include Classic Graphics, WestRock (formerly RockTenn), Salem1, R.R.
 Donnelly, Meredith-Webb, Wright Global Graphics, Copac Global Packaging, CCL Label and other companies.

-In order to put you at a competitive advantage in the field, a General Business minor is required of all Graphic Arts and Imaging Technology majors.
+In order to put you at a competitive advantage in the field, a General Business minor is required.

 Engagement Outside the Classroom